 ‘Carbon Gap’ is the amount of carbon that remains when applying the policy target reduction in carbon emissions beyond that required by Part L of the Building Regulations.
 The percentage target applied will need to be the most up to date reduction target specified in either the Local Plan or London Plan at the time.

-The Current policy requirement for non-residential development is a 45% reduction in CO2 emissions (DM29) and the calculation is therefore:
+The Current policy requirement for non-residential development is a 45 per cent reduction in CO2 emissions (DM29) and the calculation is therefore:

 (T-(R x 0.55)) x Y x Z